urbanecm/flask-jsonlocale/docs/index.rst

 Basic usage
 ^^^^^^^^^^^^^^^^^^
-You need to inicialize the app by doing
+You need to initialize the app by doing:

 .. code-block::python